 In the first month after launch, the new site, with its improved information architecture and redesigned user journeys, saw over 60,000 unique page views.
 The ‘report a repair’ form, mirroring the experience delivered by the contact centre, but using fewer resources, successfully fielded over 21,000 interactions.
 Important content that Genesis Housing wanted to highlight, including ‘Buying Your Home’ and the site’s financial advice section, also saw significant increases in the number of page views.

-“Manifesto’s collaborative approach delivered a fantastic new website and also helped us to change how we approach digital projects as a business” said Aaron Cue, Digital Manager at Genesis Housing.
+“Manifesto’s collaborative approach delivered a fantastic new website and also helped us to change how we approach digital projects as a business” said Aaron Cue, Digital Manager at Notting Hill Genesis.
 “Their wide range of expertise in all things digital helped us to deliver a product which has been fantastically well received by customers and colleagues.”

 How this helps us on your project